adarshsharma-ops/CodeTutor/README.md

 ## Open-source learning vision

 The current release offers a Python foundation journey and an opt-in Structured AI Engineering Learning Path.
-The AI journey is a structured curriculum and routing capability—not a claim that completing projects alone proves professional expertise.
+The AI journey is a structured curriculum and routing capability-not a claim that completing projects alone proves professional expertise.
 The near-term north star remains an excellent Python mentor that helps a learner build understanding and independence instead of generating finished